The Historic Laugarbrekka on the Snæfellsnes Peninsula and Guðríður Þorbjarnardóttir

 Guðríður married three times and her first husband was Þórir austmaður, who died in Greenland.

-The 2 sagas tell us that on his way back to Greenland from Vínland, Leif the lucky rescued Þórir austmaður and Guðríður Þorbjarnardóttir from a reef and took them to Greenland (15 men in all he rescued).
+The 2 sagas tell us that on his way back to Greenland from Vínland, Leif the Lucky rescued Þórir austmaður and Guðríður Þorbjarnardóttir from a reef and took them to Greenland (15 men in all he rescued).

 This is how Leifur got his nickname the lucky.